Bigg Boss (Malayalam TV series) season 2: Broadcast

 The second season is telecast on Asianet, initially from Monday to Friday at 9:30 pm IST and at 9:00 pm IST on Saturdays and Sundays.
-From 9 March 2020 onward, duration was extended and airing time changed to 9:00 pm on weekdays too.
+From 9 March 2020 onward, the duration was extended and the airing time was changed to 9:00 pm on weekdays too.
 Asianet also airs an aftershow BB Cafe hosted by Rajesh Keshav and Gopika.
 The show is available for streaming on the over-the-top platform Hotstar.
 It is aired in two parts—Bigg Boss and Bigg Boss Plus.
-Hotstar may or may not contain few bits aired on television at the original airing time.
+Hotstar may or may not contain a few bits aired on television at the original airing time.
 Additionally, the YouTube channel of Asianet also uploads short "UnCut" clips not broadcast on television and Hotstar.
 The 30-minute BB Cafe Live regularly reads live comments on YouTube and Facebook about each day's episodes.

 Housemates status

 Housemates

 The participants in the order of appearance and entrance in the house are: